agnesforsberg/katacoda-scenarios/travis-ci-with-react-testing/step6.md

 #### Sucessful build ####

 Because you did not change anything too vital in the code, it should not have been broken and therefore the build is successful.
-If a build is successful  you should be able to see a green symbol in both Github and the Travis CI dashboard as seen in the images below.
+If a build is successful  you should be able to see a green color ✅ in both Github and the Travis CI dashboard as seen in the images below.

 *Travis CI dashboard:*